mikeyhavoc/mental-health/_docs/therapy1.md

 - writing down a list of probably 7 to 10 of them.
 - asking what your co pay is to visit them.
 - also, how often you are allowed to visit them per month/6 months/ and year.

-### Is It Possible To Please

-One, once you start calling sometimes when you start talking to them and they ask what your illness is.
-They will have specialist for that illness.
-If it is a man or woman and your not comfortable with a man or woman. **Note** This is a time to ask if they can acommodate you.
-This is going to be your therapy going on bi-ananuly.
-You need someone that you can discuss difficult things with.
-So trying to do things that will make you comfortable in an already diffifcult situation will help aleviate some of that.

-##